Kf-GaryNewport/Kf-GaryNewport.github.io/_posts/2018-10-15-ARMTemplateParameter-VariableSetup.md

 For something so simple, arm templates can become complex things, so I prefer to try to set some ground rules before I go to deep.
 N.B this works for me, and may not suit everyone 😉

-* You should employee a naming convention for your artifacts.
+* You should employee a naming convention for your artefacts.
 * Every Resource should be tagged.
 * There should be a clear naming convention between the parameters and variables.
 * Parameters should be either primitives or unique values